Terms of Business

 Charges calculated on a time basis

 Routine letters which we write, including email, and routine telephone calls made and received will be charged at one tenth of that hourly rate.
 More substantive letters and telephone calls will be charged on a time basis.
-Routine letters received will be charged at one twentieth of that hourly rate.

 Stamp Duty Land Tax administration

-If you are purchasing a property you will be required to complete and sign a Stamp Duty Land Tax Form and you will be liable to pay the tax due.
+If you are purchasing a property, you will be required to complete and sign a Stamp Duty Land Tax Form and you will be liable to pay the tax due.
 We will ask you to sign the form and to provide us with funds to pay the SDLT and will send both to HMRC.
 Just as with your Tax Return the responsibility for ensuring that the Stamp Duty Land Tax form is accurate is yours and whilst we will complete it from the information available to us you should ensure that it is accurate as we cannot accept responsibility for any errors that occur and subsequent liability.
 A charge will be made for the completion of the necessary form, details of which are set out in the schedule to the accompanying letter.
 We will inform you if any unforeseen work becomes necessary and the charge needs to be increased.

 Bank transfer administration